Maiska123/Fullstack-Edible-Battle/README.md

 ###  TODO

  - [x] Game working with minimal logic in development mode
- - [ ] Game working in production mode
+ - [x] Game working in production mode
- - [ ] Containerized game to run with one-liner
+ - [x] Containerized game to run with one-liner
- - [ ] Game to work in a loop so there can be enemy after enemy so "body count" can be incremented after winning a match
+ - [x] Game to work in a loop so there can be enemy after enemy so "body count" can be incremented after winning a match
- - [ ] Offline mode fully supported (every 3rd party API call to be with offline fall logic)
+ - [ ] "*Partially done*" Offline mode fully supported (every 3rd party API call to be with offline fall logic)
+ - [ ] Fix development environment (did go crazy when opted for production containers)
+ - [ ] Give credit where credit is due (many websites and friends and solidabis (the company i guess) who inspired me & yeezy ofc
+ - [ ] Create shortcuts to survival and twitch modes from "main screen"
+ - [ ] That "main menu"
+ - [ ] Lvl system based on attack + hp (maybe defence)
+ - [ ] Mobile support
+ - [ ] SAVE/LOAD game states through staticFiles (backend dotnet-thing)
+ - [ ] Ingame Help (its so hard to push 1-button once or a little to activate autoclicker) BRUH
+ - [ ] oh and last, better support for peasant/pleb browsers (other than chrome)

 ## Description